Erin Brockovich: Movies and television

 Brockovich's work in bringing litigation against Pacific Gas & Electric was the focus of the 2000 feature film Erin Brockovich, starring Julia Roberts in the title role.
-The film was nominated for five Academy Awards: Best Actress in a Leading Role, Best Actor in a Supporting Role, Best Director, Best Picture, and Best Writing in a Screenplay Written Directly for the Screen.
+The film was nominated for five Academy Awards: Best Picture, Best Director, Best Actress, Best Supporting Actor and Best Original Screenplay.
 Roberts won the Academy Award for Best Actress for her portrayal of Erin Brockovich.
-Brockovich herself had a cameo role as a waitress named Julia R.
+Brockovich herself had a cameo role as a waitress named Julia.
+She and Isla Fisher had deleted cameo roles in The Simpsons Movie, where they voiced consultants.

 Brockovich had a more extensive role in the 2012 documentary Last Call at the Oasis, which focused on not only water pollution but also the overall state of water scarcity as it relates to water policy in the United States.

 On April 8, 2021, Rebel, a television series which creator Krista Vernoff loosely based on Brockovich's life, premiered on ABC.

 Books and articles

 Brockovich's first book, Take It from Me: Life's a Struggle But You Can Win (ISBN 978-0071383790), was published in 2001.
 A second book, Superman's Not Coming, was released on August 25, 2020.

-In 2021, Brockovich wrote about hormone-disrupting chemicals (such as PFAS) decimating human fertility at an alarming rate.
+In 2021, Brockovich wrote about hormone-disrupting chemicals (such as PFAS) eroding human fertility at an alarming rate.

-On February 8, 2022, Brockovich wrote an article talking about the case of Steven Donziger, a lawyer who won a $18 billion judgment against Chevron before being jailed for contempt of court after refusing to turn his phone and computer over to Chevron's legal team.
+On February 8, 2022, Brockovich wrote an article talking about the case of Steven Donziger, a lawyer who won an $18 billion judgment against Chevron before being jailed for contempt of court after refusing to turn his phone and computer over to Chevron's legal team.

+On July 30 2024, a guest essay penned by Brockovich entitled "What's at Stake in November" appeared in the opinion section of The New York Times.
+In the essay, she warns that the United States Supreme Court decision in Loper Bright Enterprises v.
+Raimondo "weakens the ability of regulatory agencies to do their jobs protecting the public’s health from problems such as per- and polyfluoroalkyl substances", thus opening the door for corporations to challenge long-standing United States Environmental Protection Agency regulations previously upheld solely by Chevron deference.
+The piece also refers to Project 2025 and concludes with Brockovich's opinion that if Donald Trump wins the 2024 United States presidential election, "Americans’ health will be at risk" due to corporations and other local authorities either challenging or altogether ignoring weakly enforced environmental protection regulations.

 Personal life

-Brockovich has three children: a son, Matthew, and a daughter, Katie, from her first marriage to Shawn Brown, and a daughter, Elizabeth ("Beth"), from her second marriage to Steven Brockovich.
+Brockovich has three children: a son, Matthew, and a daughter, Katie, with her first husband Shawn Brown, and a daughter, Elizabeth, with her second husband Steven Brockovich.
 Her third husband was actor and country-musician DJ, Eric L. Ellis.
 As of 2016, Brockovich resides in Agoura Hills, California, in a house she purchased in 1996 with her US$2.5 million bonus after the Hinkley settlement.
+Brockovich is dyslexic.